UNSMIS position on COVID-19 Vaccines and Tests

 - Tests requested by a country and/or airline for personal travel purposes are not reimbursable.

-- Covered in accordance with normal UNSMIS reimbursement rules for hospitalization.
-Private Room costs, normally not covered, can be covered as expained in the following point.
+- Covered in accordance with UNSMIS regulations in the event of hospitalization.
+Private room costs, normally not covered, may be covered as indicated in the following point.

 - (i) for isolation: applies to people that show symptoms and need to be diagnosed and/or treated.
 These patients are being hospitalised in isolation or in a single room in order not to contaminate others.
 This is medical care and therefore covered, even the private room supplement, at 90% as per UNSMIS internal rules with application of the Supplementary Plan.